Fitness Diet Trends

 Foods allowed on the Paleo diet include lean meats, fish, seafood, eggs, fruits, vegetables, nuts, seeds, healthy fats, herbs, and spices.
 Foods not allowed include grains, legumes, dairy products, refined sugars, processed foods, refined vegetable oils, and artificial sweeteners.
 The focus is on consuming nutrient-dense, whole foods that are minimally processed, mirroring the dietary habits of our ancestors.

-See also Fitness Challenge Trends
+See also Men's Health Fitness Trends

 4.3 Health Benefits and Concerns